neondatabase/website/content/docs/how-to-guides/import-from-heroku.md

 heroku-cli: Pulling complete.
 ```

-## Verify that your data was transferred to Neon
+## Verify that your data was imported

 1. Log in to the [Neon Console](https://console.neon.tech/app/projects).
 2. Select the Neon project that you transferred data to.